GLOBAL MARKETS-World stocks stall as U.S.-China tensions flare again

 By Sujata Rao

-LONDON, Nov 28 (Reuters) - A four-day rally that had lifted world stocks to near-record highs stalled on Thursday as a U.S. bill backing Hong Kong's protesters became law, provoking China's ire and threatening to derail an interim trade deal between Washington and Beijing.
+LONDON, Nov 28 (Reuters) - A four-day rally that had lifted world stocks to near-record highs stalled on Thursday after China said it would retaliate for U.S. legislation backing Hong Kong's protesters, leaving investors concerned as to the extent of the Chinese response.

-Fading hopes of a rapprochement between the world's two biggest economies before additional, potentially damaging tariff hikes kick in, also helped safe-haven assets such as U.S. and German bonds and lifted the yen from six-month lows.
+Fading hopes of a rapprochement between the world's two biggest economies before additional, potentially damaging tariff hikes kick in has lowered risk appetite, pushing the benchmark German 10-year government yield to its lowest since Nov.
+1 DE10YT=RR.

+The yen - a safe-haven currency - gained against the U.S. dollar, recovering from six-month lows JPY=EBS.

+London's blue-chip index fell from two-month highs .FTSE and a pan-European stocks index was down 0.2% .STOXX, led by trade-sensitive sectors such as autos, down 0.6% .SXAP and tech, down 0.4%. .SX8P.

 The U.S. legislation, which threatens sanctions for human rights violations and seeks to safeguard Hong Kong's autonomy, prompted China to warn of "firm counter measures".